ElijahOzhmegov/blog/posts/2019-10-20-how-to-create-a-blog.markdown

 <!--more-->

-First of all, you need to rent a virtual hosting and domain name for you site.
+First of all, you need to rent a virtual hosting and domain name for your site.
 As it's the easiest part of our journey, so this stage wouldn't be covered in this article.
 Let's focus on technical part.

 ## 1. Installing <b>stack</b> program